INSTITUTIONAL REVIEW BOARD

 The IRB has the authority to suspend or terminate approval of research that is not being conducted in accordance with its requirements, or that is not in accordance with the planned and approved protocol, or that has been associated with unexpected and serious risk to subjects.
 Any suspension or termination of approval shall include a statement of the rationale for the IRB action and shall be reported promptly to the investigator, the appropriate university officials, and the appropriate department or program head.

-An Amendment Request must be submitted to the IRB Recording Secretary firstname.lastname@example.org prior to implementing any revision to an IRB- reviewed protocol or informed consent.
+An Amendment or Termination Form must be submitted to the IRB Recording Secretary firstname.lastname@example.org prior to implementing any revision to an IRB- reviewed protocol or informed consent.
 Protocol or consent amendments cannot be enacted until the PI is notified by the IRB.